 • Are Councilors considering amendments to Ordinance 10-1244 or its exhibits including Regional Framework Plan policies or Urban Growth Management Functional Plan implementation strategies?

-LEGISLATION WOULD BE REQUIRED FOR COUNCIL ACTION X Yes No DRAFT IS ATTACHED Yes X No (Material will be available on Friday, November 19, 2010) Materials following this page were distributed at the meeting.
+LEGISLATION WOULD BE REQUIRED FOR COUNCIL ACTION X Yes No DRAFT IS ATTACHED Yes X No (Material already sent).